Haoming02/sd-webui-tabs-extension/README.md

 > Also supports both old & new [Forge](https://github.com/lllyasviel/stable-diffusion-webui-forge)!

 ## Features
 This was achieved by moving the *contents* of each Extension from the "Accordion" *(the dropdown thingy)* into their own separate Tabs, so that you only need to switch between each tab to change the settings, instead of scrolling all the way down and then all the way up every single time.
-Clicking on the button of an opened tab will hide it instead.
 Additionally, the `Scripts` section is also moved into a tab.

 This is especially helpful if you have many Extensions installed and active.